-Build a Risk-Free System with Pentesting
+Build a Risk-Free System with Pen Testing

-What is penetration testing?
-And How Is It Done?
+What Is Penetration Testing and How Is It Done?

 Web Application Penetration Testing: It involves testing vulnerabilities and exploiting them to assess their potential impact on the organization.
 For reconnaissance purposes, the sites are mapped to detect the vulnerabilities and then test SQL injections, cross-site scripting, encryption flaws, XML injections, credential stuffing, etc. on open ports, misconfigured settings, login pages, and online forms.
-This the most common service provided by and cybersecurity managed service providers.
+This is the most common service provided by cybersecurity service providers.

 External Network Penetration Testing: As the name suggests, penetration tests are conducted on the parts running on external internet and open ports, firewalls, routers, switches, and other hosts on the network.
 This involves a lot of preparation and multiple tools, one of which is the widely known NMap, an open-source tool used to map the network to discover hosts and services running on the network.

 Wireless Penetration Testing: This service tests the wireless technology involving wireless protocols like CDP, WEP, SNMP, and WPA, incorporated in an organization’s infrastructure.
 Wireless penetration services test for weak passwords or passphrases, encryptions, wireless devices, etc. These tests also identify and fix the coding mistakes which occur during the development stage.

 Internal Penetration Testing: This service aims to test your information security and assets for vulnerabilities within the organization or internal network.
 It relies on social engineering to verify an employee’s capability to recognize and respond to a security threat or an attack.